 I personally believe it is crucial to work with sensitivity readers when we write about trauma or traumatic events–even when we have survived said events ourselves.
 Sensitivity readers help us add nuances to our writing that might make all the difference to connect with readers.
 Also, as I’ll repeat again below, each trauma response is unique and valid.
 Even when we write about things we know, others might have different perspectives, and their stories might enrich the tales we set out to tell.

 Before we begin, I’d recommend you check out my posts on writing fear, sadness, nerves, and anger, as many of the physical sensations and behaviours of PTSD are similar.
 Also, I’ve written about my personal experiences with panic attacks, which might be useful to you if you’re writing those.
 And panic attacks will come up when you’re writing about PTSD.

 What is PTSD (post-traumatic stress disorder)?

-- One of the shut-down functions is short-term memory.
-The person being traumatised doesn’t remember the details of the event (the colour of the car that crashed into theirs, what the assailant was wearing, etc).
+- One of the shut-down functions is short-term memory, which is why dissociation so often goes hand in hand with PTSD.
+This means the person being traumatised likely won’t be able to remember the details of the event (the colour of the car that crashed into theirs, what the assailant was wearing, etc).

 - PTSD can occur in people who lived through the trauma personally, people who witnessed the event, or people who aid in the trauma (first responders, doctors and nurses, etc).
 In some cases, people experience PTSD because of the trauma suffered by a loved one.
 They don’t have to live through it themselves to be affected.